-- The UniFi Controller, when installed on Debian and Ubuntu, will not have a GUI since it's being run as a Service.
-Please use the service command for starting, stopping and restarting the UniFi Controller.
+- The UniFi Network application, when installed on Debian and Ubuntu, will not have a GUI since it's being run as a Service.
+Please use the service command for starting, stopping and restarting the UniFi Network application.

 - At the moment Ubiquiti does not support arm64, hence it is not available via the repo.
 A download and manual installation will be necessary for this.

 - In the Add the GPG Keys, method B: Source: External Link.
 For users behind restrictive firewalls the following command will allow them to import the GPG key:

 apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 06E85760C0A52C50